 It was during his stay at the house that Netaji wrote the speech he delivered as president of the Haripura Congress in 1938.

-Sarat Chandra and his family used to stay in this house frequently after his release from the prison in 1945.
+Sarat Chandra Bose and his family would stay in this house frequently after his release from prison in 1945.
 Even in the 1950s Bibhabati Devi, wife of Sarat Chandra, spent their holidays in Giddapahar along with her family members, the last occasion being in 1954.
 Thereafter, for more than three decades the house remained unused, neglected and unattended.

 Netaji himself was interned in Giddhapahar for seven months in October 1936.
 One key figure who assisted him during this period was their house-help called Kalu Singh Lepcha.
 It was Lepcha who would smuggle messages to Calcutta.
 He again spent a few days in this house in October 1937.
-One interesting part of this stay at Giddhapahar was the communications he had with Emilie Schenkl.
+One interesting part of this stay at Giddhapahar was his exchanges with Emilie Schenkl.
 A few of the letters are now on display at this museum.
 In addition, several pieces of furniture have been kept well preserved as also a set of Bose’s uniform.

 Bose’s legacy lives on beyond India